House Democrat Dean Phillips launches primary challenge against President Biden | KRDO

 With Phillips’ entry into the race, that effort will become that much more important to New Hampshire Democrats, who would want to spare Biden an embarrassing early primary defeat.
 Phillips has already reserved $50,000 in ad time in the state this week, according to data from AdImpact.

-Phillips’ initial campaign ad highlights his laser focus on the New Hampshire primary.
+Phillips’ announcement video highlights his campaign’s laser focus on the New Hampshire primary.
 In the minutelong video, he describes summer visits to the state he made as a child and champions its long tradition of expecting presidential candidates to engage in retail politics — something Biden won’t be doing.

 “I love New Hampshire,” he says.
 “That’s why I’m back, as a candidate for president, in the place where we begin.
 Where presidential candidates stand before you, the voters, walk through the snow, listen to your dreams, hear your concerns, and most of all, discuss how we’re going to work together to move to the future.”

+“I think if you went to the state of New Hampshire and you said, ‘I’m Dean Phillips, and I’m running for president, I’m seeking to become the Democratic nominee,’ there would be a lot of people screaming in Washington and a lot of people cheering in other parts of the country,” Schmidt told Phillips.

+Schmidt did not immediately respond to a request for comment on his involvement with Phillips, which was first reported by The Messenger.

 Outside New Hampshire, Phillips would face an even steeper road.
-While he used his personal wealth – which is in the tens of millions, according to his most recent financial disclosure – to help “get the ball rolling” on his campaign, Schmidt said Phillips will not self-fund his bid and plans to rely on small-dollar donors.
+Though his personal wealth is in the tens of millions, according to his most recent financial disclosure, he’ll likely struggle to find major Democratic donors who aren’t already backing Biden.
+He has historically eschewed contributions from political action committees.

 “South Carolina is an important testing ground for presidential candidates and so far, Dean Phillips is failing it,” South Carolina Democratic Party Chair Christale Spain said in a statement.
 “South Carolina could not be more excited to once again back President Biden as our nominee.”